 Patent Landscape Study on Artificial Retina

 Patent Landscape Study on Artificial Retina: In 1929, Otfrid Foerster, a German neurologist discovered that electrical stimulation of visual pathways can be perceived as light or phosphenes.
-We have come a long way from that discovery, now that we have retinal prosthesis available in the market that stimulates the retinal layer of eye to produce vision in blinds.
+We have come a long way from that discovery.
+Now, we have retinal prosthesis available in the market that stimulates the retinal layer of eye to produce vision in blinds.
 Such device includes Argus® II, which received CE (Conformité Européenne) marking in 2011 and FDA approval in 2013; and Alpha-IMS, a photovoltaic-based retinal prosthesis which obtained its CE marking in July 2013.

 Artificial Retina can be used to vision to the subject suffering from retinal diseases like Age-Related Macular Degeneration (AMD) and Retinitis Pigmentosa (RP), which causes blindness by degeneration of photoreceptor cells in the outer layer of the retina.
 Artificial Retinas are based on the principle that electrical stimulation of the retinal layer yields visual sensation.
 Electrical stimulation is achieved either by an array of micro-electrodes or micro-photodiodes.
 Retinal implants are categorized into three categories based on the region of their placements.
 These regions are: